 Andy Garcia is revered as one of the greatest actors of his generation.
-The Cuban actor is not only a mastermind of portraying emotions in front of the camera, but has also delved into directing, producing and even contributing to films’ soundtracks.
+The Cuban actor is not only a master of his craft in front of the camera, but has also delved into directing, producing and even contributing to the soundtracks of his movies.

 After almost a decade in the industry, Garcia had his breakthrough performance in the crime drama opposite Kevin Costner, Sean Connery and Robert De Niro.
 In the Prohibition era-set film, an agent assembles a team to take down Al Capone.
 Garcia portrayed George Stone, an Italian American trainee known for his marksmanship.
 The film was nominated for four Academy Awards, with Connery taking home the Best Supporting Actor Oscar.

-Directed by Ridley Scott, the neo-noir action film saw Garcia as Detective Charlie Vincent, who—along with Michael Douglas' Nick Conklin—arrests and escorts a Yakuza member to Japan after he's extradited.
-The film was nominated for Best Sound and Best Sound Editing Oscars.
+Directed by Ridley Scott, the neo-noir action film saw Garcia as Detective Charlie Vincent, who — along with Michael Douglas' Nick Conklin — arrests and escorts a Yakuza member to Japan after he's extradited.
+The film was Oscar-nominated for Best Sound and Best Sound Editing.

 Switching gears from crime thrillers, Garcia starred in this romantic drama opposite Meg Ryan.
-The film followed the actor as Michael, a pilot and husband who deals with his wife Alice’s severe drinking problem.
-After Alice returns from rehab, her marriage to Michael is put to the test when they realize they might not be the best match for one another.
+He plays Michael, a pilot and husband grappling with his wife Alice's alcoholism.
+After Alice returns from rehab, their marriage is put to the test when the couple realizes they might not be the best match for one another.

 As part of a star-studded cast including George Clooney, Brad Pitt and Matt Damon, Garcia portrayed multimillionaire Terry Benedict in this casino caper.
 Terry's casinos become the target of Danny Ocean and his team's money heist.
 Complicating matters, the businessman also happens to be dating Danny's ex-wife, Tess, played by Julia Roberts.
 "I know everything that's happening in my hotels," Terry famously says in the film.
 Garcia would end up co-starring in the two sequels, Ocean's Twelve and Ocean's Thirteen.

-Garcia embodied the Italian artist Amedeo Modigliani in this Mick Davis-directed biopic.
-The drama centers on Modigliani's rivalry with Pablo Picasso and his romance with Jeanne Hébuterne.
-Garcia also served as an executive producer on the film.
+Garcia embodied the Italian artist Amedeo Modigliani in this passion project, on which he also served as an executive producer.
+The drama centers on Modigliani's rivalry with Pablo Picasso (Omid Djalili) and his romance with the French painter Jeanne Hébuterne (Elsa Zylberstein).

 Garcia made his feature film directorial debut with this political drama.
 The actor, who also served as an executive producer, starred as Fico Fellove, a Havana club owner who gets tied up in Fidel Castro's Communist Revolution as it sweeps through the streets of Cuba.

 Fans couldn't get enough of Garcia's Señor Fernando Cienfuegos in the sequel to the musical Mamma Mia!
-The actor portrayed the hotel manager and former love of Ruby (the mother of Meryl Streep's character, Donna) and got the chance to sing one of ABBA's greatest hits, “Fernando,” opposite Cher.
+The actor portrayed a hotel manager and former love of Ruby (the mother of Meryl Streep's character played by CHer) and capped off the film with a performance of one of ABBA's greatest hits, "Fernando," opposite pop icon.